 Szechenyi Spa is the biggest of them all, and the most popular.
 And with 3 outdoor pools and a whopping 15 indoor pools, is there really any wonder?
 It blows the one we visited on Friday out of the water in most respects, except it’s more crowded, less intimate.
-It is located in a huge park behind Heroes Square, an area with a number of other attractions such as the zoo, castle and amusements, so it’s well worth a visit.
+The baths are located in a huge park behind Heroes Square, an area with a number of other attractions such as the zoo, castle and amusements, so it’s really well worth a visit.

 As the bus pulled up, I found myself squinting.
 What’s going on?
 Lo and behold, there it was – the sun.
 Finally luck was on our side as we passed a boating lake and Vajdahunyad Castle, admiring its architectural beauty, before getting into the action in the baths.